Yachats in Lincoln County, Oregon — The American West (Northwest)

 Erected 2007 by Heritage Tree Committee Oregon Travel Information Council.

 Location.
 44° 16.863′ N, 124° 5.458′ W. Marker is in Yachats, Oregon, in Lincoln County.
 Marker can be reached from Oregon Coast Highway (U.S. 101) south of NFD 55, on the right when traveling north.
-Touch for map.
 Marker and subject tree can be accessed via hiking trail from the Siuslaw National Forest Cape Perpetua Visitor Center.
-It's a beautiful one-mile (two-mile round trip) hike through old growth rainforest from the Visitor Center.
+It's a beautiful one-mile Touch for map.
 Marker is at or near this postal address: 2400 US Highway 101, Yachats OR 97498, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Oregon Heritage Trees